VictorBjorke/DesktopOrganizer/README.md

 # 🚀 Desktop Organizer Scripts for macOS, Windows, and Linux

 **Disclaimer:** Use these scripts at your own risk.
 Always make sure to back up your important files before running any automation scripts.
+Also, this README was written by chatGPT, because I couldn't be bothered to do it myself.

 ## Overview